 A heart block where the heart is beating irregularly due to the unstable electrical signals being transmitted.

-Many tests are carried out to recommend if the implantation of pacemaker is needed.
+Many tests are carried out to recommend if the pacemaker implantation is needed.

 This one is a painless and simple test that is done to detect and record the electrical activity of your heart.
 It shows how fast he heart is beating and how steady or irregular is the rhythm.
 This also records the timing and strength of the signals as they transmit through the heart.